Are you a beginner and interested in learning how to make money as a blogger?

 How To Start A Blog Post

 There's a lot that goes into a blog post.
-When you're thinking of how to start a blog post, you might simply think that you need a topic and to write about it to the best of your knowledge.
-While this is technically true, this is only a fraction of the truth.
+When you're thinking of how to start a blog post, you might simply think that you need a topic and write about it to the best of your knowledge.
+Instead, I would challenge you to research each topic you write about.

 Writing successful blog posts requires research into what your readers want to read and how you will present it to them.
 The best blogs are blogs that either solve problems or answer questions.